 - is the largest provider of day and residential camping in the Capital Region with over 10,000 children participating each summer;

-- teaches the holistic values of sport through year-round, non-competitive, character-building youth sports programs with over 5,000 participants annually;
+- teaches the holistic values of sports through year-round, non-competitive, character-building youth sports programs with over 5,000 participants annually;

 - improved health of more than 25,000 people of all ages through health and wellness education;